-For each key construction area:

-- · Identify construction aspects or stages and key activities for each stage

-- Include:

-- the site location;

-- times of operation;

-- processes involved:

-- plant & equipment (including size / type).

-- · Identify construction works in the vicinity of the project.
-Liaise with Proponent to ensure cumulative noise & vibration impacts are managed, in particular in relation to OOHW

-- Identify construction works in the vicinity of the project.
+1. Dete rmine noise and vibrati on objectives L For each key construction area: Identify noise and vibration sensitive receivers Determine relevant noise and vibration objectives, with reference to Section 5.
+Note: Assessment usually undertaken at locations considered to be representative of a group of receivers with a similar level of exposure to construction works.
+2. Iden tifv Construction Stage s For each key construction area: Identify construction aspects or stages and key activities for each stage Include: the site location; times of operation; processes involved; plant & equipment (including size / type).
+Identify construction works in the vicinity of the project.
+Liaise with Proponent to ensure cumulative noise & vibration impacts are managed in particular in relation to OOHW.
+Identify construction works in the vicinity of the project.
 Liaise with Proponent to ensure cumulative noise & vibration impacts are managed, in particular in relation to OOHW.

-3. Predict Noise and Vibration Impacts Airborne Construction • Determine L{Aeq(15 minute)} sound power levels for plant and equipment based on operating Noise: scenarios for input to noise model (see below). · Establish noise model for construction activity/ component.
-The noise model should include: - Height and location of sources and receivers - Distance attenuation (incorporating noise reflections, ground absorption); - Effects of noise shielding (topography, buildings, fences, barriers etc) - Effects of standard noise mitigation measures. - Evaluate facade transmission loss of affected receivers to determine internal noise levels Calculate the L{Aeq(15minute)} noise levels (external and internal) from the proposed construction activities at each receiver and compare these with the construction noise objectives.
+3. Pred lict Noise and Vibration Impacts Airborne Construction Noise: Determine L{Aeq(15 minute)} sound power levels for plant and equipment based on operating scenarios for input to noise model (see below).
+Establish noise model for construction activity/ component.
+The noise model should include: Height and location of sources and receivers Distance attenuation (incorporating noise reflections, ground absorption); Effects of noise shielding (topography, buildings, fences, barriers etc) Effects of standard noise mitigation measures.
+Evaluate facade transmission loss of affected receivers to determine internal noise levels Calculate the L{Aeq(15minute)} noise levels (external and internal) from the proposed construction activities at each receiver and compare these with the construction noise objectives.
 For night-time activities, calculate the maximum (L{Amax}) noise levels and compare with L{A1(1min)} 65 dB(A) sleep disturbance criterion, applied at the external facade.
-Ground-borne • Determine the location of plant or equipment item in relation to each receiver. · On the basis of ground-borne noise levels versus distance prediction curves for each plant item, Construction Noise: determine the level of ground-borne noise at each building location.
+Ground-borne Construction Noise: Determine the location of plant or equipment item in relation to each receiver.
+On the basis of ground-borne noise levels versus distance prediction curves for each plant item, determine the level of ground-borne noise at each building location.
 For highly sensitive building occupancies, the assessment may need to incorporate the acoustic properties of the building space and the structural response of the building.
-Construction Vibration · Determine the location of each plant or equipment item in relation to each receiver. · Where vibration intensive equipment could potentially be operating in close proximity to receivers, determine whether this is within the minimum working distances (Section 5.5 and 8.4).
-Note that minimum working distances may differ for heritage items: · Where plant & equipment may operate within minimum working distances, or for heritage items: · Use vibration levels vs distance prediction curves for each plant item

-4. Assess Noise and Vibration Impacts

-Where predicted noise and vibration exceeds the objectives identified in Step 1:

-- · Identifying key hours of impact from affected sensitive receivers (see Section 5.1). - Implement appropriate reasonable/ feasible standard mitigation measures (see Section 8).
+L, Construction Vibration Determine the location of each plant or equipment item in relation to each receiver.
+Where vibration intensive equipment could potentially be operating in close proximity to receivers, determine whether this is within the minimum working distances (Section 5.5 and 8.4).
+Note that minimum working distances may differ for heritage items: Where plant & equipment may operate within minimum working distances, or for heritage items: Use vibration levels vs distance prediction curves for each plant item Determine the vibration likely to occur at each building location For highly sensitive equipment, assessment may need to incorporate structural response of building & particular sensitivities of equipment.
+4. Asse ess Noise and Vibration Impacts Where predicted noise and vibration exceeds the objectives identified in Step 1: Identifying key hours of impact from affected sensitive receivers (see Section 5.1).
+Implement appropriate reasonable/ feasible standard mitigation measures (see Section 8).
+Predicted noise / vibration at receivers, incorporating nominated mitigation measures, based on the expected noise reduction from mitigation measures.
+Additional mitigation measures may need to be considered.
+Note: Assessment usually undertaken at locations considered to be representative of a group of receivers with a similar level of exposure to construction works.